Cady McClain: Film

-Theatre
+Theater

 McClain began working in the theater at a very young age.
 Her first professional production was as a chorus girl in The Music Man and Finian's Rainbow at Fullerton College.
 Other small California productions followed such as Wait Until Dark and Dames at Sea.
 She was cast in a workshop production of the then titled 40 starring Bonnie Franklin, and was brought to New York with the production as part of a pre-Broadway tryout at the John Drew Theater in East Hampton.
 With lyrics by Judith Viorst, the production title was changed to Happy Birthday and Other Humiliations.
-She went on to work with Mary Beth Piel and Ron Rains in A Little Night Music at the New York Opera Ensemble, Quiet on the Set at the Westbeth Theater, as Hero in Much Ado About Nothing at the Lincoln Center Stages, Comedy of Errors at the Hudson Theatre Guild, Barefoot in the Park at the Westbury Music Fair, Self Offense with the Cucaracha Theatre Company, Inventions of Farewell at HERE Theatre (a one-woman show directed by Estep Nagy), and The Red Address as Lady, written by David Ives.

-She also wrote, produced and acted in a one-woman piece of performance art called Mona 7, which dealt with abuse and its effect on a young woman.
+McClain went on to work with Mary Beth Peil and Ron Raines in A Little Night Music at the New York Opera Ensemble, Quiet on the Set at the Westbeth Theater, as Hero in Much Ado About Nothing at the Lincoln Center Stages, Comedy of Errors at the Hudson Theatre Guild, Barefoot in the Park at the Westbury Music Fair, Self Offense with the Cucaracha Theatre Company, Inventions of Farewell at HERE Theatre (a one-woman show directed by Estep Nagy), and The Red Address as Lady, written by David Ives.
+She also wrote, produced and acted in a one-woman piece of performance art called Mona 7, which dealt with abuse and its impact on a young woman.

 Daytime television

-McClain won Emmys for three of her four roles - spanning all three networks over three decades.
+McClain won Emmys for three of her four daytime drama roles — spanning three networks, over three decades.
+In 2025, it was announced McClain had joined the cast of Beyond the Gates as Pamela Curtis.